jjindrich/jjazure-web-moodle/README.md

 ```

 Single container (bitnami/moodle:latest) cannot be used because is needed to mount /bitnami to shared storage.
 Shared storage could be mounted to /home only.

+**Result: finnaly is not running** because long time of installation Moodle in Docker.
+Before installation is completed, container is killed automatically with WebApp and started new.
+New Docker container will not start because find database tables and cannot reinstall it.
+I tried different price tiers to reduce time of installation, no effect.

+Use VM instead of WebApp.
+I tested it, it's running correctly with Azure Datatabase for mySql